SSWConsulting/SSW.Rules.Content/rules/do-you-avoid-using-auto-archive/rule.md

 I promise you'll be thankful you never deleted your Sent Items.

 We have a program called [SSW LookOut! for Outlook](http://www.ssw.com.au/ssw/LookOut/) to check for this rule.

-<br>SSW LookOut! for Outlook can tell you if you have archive on.
+SSW LookOut! for Outlook can tell you if you have archive on.
 ![Contact or No Aging](ContactorNoAging.JPG)**Figure: SSW LookOut! for Outlook warns you if Outlook is set to archive your emails**